 - Do you agree with the characteristics associated with men?
 With those associated with women? - Why do we associate particular characteristics with men and others with women? - Are these characteristics always accurate?
-Why or why not? - Are some of the characteristics that describe you different from those traditionally ascribed to women and men? - What are the positive and negative consequences of stereotyping? - How can we promote a more positive image of men and women? - What would you do if someone does not respect you or someone else because you/they are from a different gender?
+Why or why not? - Are some of the characteristics that describe you different from those traditionally ascribed to women and men?

-&lt;sup>6 Source of activity is the Canadian Museum for Human Rights, https://humanrights.ca/sites/default/files/media/act\10-12\en\cmhr.pdf
+&lt;sup>14 Source of activity is the Canadian Museum for Human Rights, https://humanrights.ca/sites/default/files/media/act 10-12 en cmhr.pdf